 Instructional material fees for certain selected credit or noncredit courses may be required at the time of registration, or the materials may be purchased on your own.
 If an Instructional Materials Fee is required, the amount of the fee is listed beneath the course title in the Schedule of Classes.
 Authority for the charge is granted under VCCCD Board Policy 5030.
-These instructional or other materials include, but are not limited to, textbooks, tools, equipment and clothing if:
+These instructional or other materials include, but are not limited to, textbooks, tools, equipment, and clothing if:

 - The instructional and other materials required for the course have a continuing value to the student outside of the classroom setting, or

 - The instructional and other materials are used in the production of an “end product” that has continuing value to the student outside the classroom setting.
-See course schedule for instructional material fee costs.
+See the course schedule for instructional material fee costs.

 Student Center Fee

-Students of Oxnard College enacted a Student Center fee of $1.00 per unit, up to a maximum of $10.00 per student per fiscal year (July 1 to June 30), for the purpose of financing, constructing, expanding, remodeling, refurbishing and operating a Student Center.
+Students of Oxnard College enacted a Student Center fee of $1.00 per unit, up to a maximum of $10.00 per student per fiscal year (July 1 to June 30), for the purpose of financing, constructing, expanding, remodeling, refurbishing, and operating a Student Center.
 The money collected may only be used for this purpose.
-The fee shall not be charged to: a student enrolled in noncredit courses; a student who is a recipient of benefits under the Temporary Assistance for Needy Families (TANF) program; a student on the Supplemental Security Income/State Supplementary Program (SSI/SSP); or a student on a General Assistance Program.
+The fee shall not be charged to a student enrolled in noncredit courses; a student who is a recipient of benefits under the Temporary Assistance for Needy Families (TANF) program; a student on the Supplemental Security Income/State Supplementary Program (SSI/SSP); or a student on a General Assistance Program.

 Official transcripts are ordered online through the student portal (https://my.vcccd.edu) or by the link provided at www.oxnardcollege.edu/transcripts.
 Students may order up to two electronic transcripts online free of charge.
-Costs for transcripts vary based upon the delivery method chosen.
+Costs for transcripts vary based on the delivery method chosen.
 Consult the college website for up-to-date information before you request transcripts.

-Same day, over the counter, official transcript orders can be made in person at Admissions & Records (with a valid photo ID) after payment is made to the Student Business Office on campus for $15 per transcript.
-Consult the college website for current pricing of the additional delivery fee and for up to date information about requesting your transcripts.
+Same-day, over-the-counter, official transcript orders can be made in person at Admissions & Records (with a valid photo ID) after payment is made to the Student Business Office on campus for $15 per transcript.
+Consult the college website for current pricing of the additional delivery fee and for up-to-date information about requesting your transcripts.

-No cost unofficial transcripts can be printed at My.VCCCD.edu.
+No-cost unofficial transcripts can be printed at My.VCCCD.edu.